Geekverma/Data-Analyses-Application/README.md

 2. The new file should have the exact same format as the source file, i.e. first line of headers and then up to 3 lines for selected countries
 '''

+'''
+handle excepiton and input entered by user
+'''